How much deductible can you afford and how does it affect insurance claims?

 Choosing a car insurance policy can be a complicated and overwhelming task, made no easier by the use of technical jargon and special insurance terms.
 One term in particular that causes confusion for many drivers is a deductible, so let’s take a closer look at exactly what car insurance deductibles are and what they mean for your policy.

 What is a car insurance deductible?

 The car insurance deductible is the amount you will be required to pay when you make a claim on your policy.
-In other words, it’s the amount you agree to contribute towards the cost of a claim, with the insurer covering the remaining amount.
+In other words, it’s the amount you agree to contribute toward the cost of a claim, with the insurer covering the remaining amount.

-For example, if your policy has a $500 deductible and you make a claim for $3,000 damage to your vehicle, you’ll cover the first $500 of the repair costs and the insurer will foot the bill for the remaining $2,500.
+For example, if your policy has a $500 deductible and you make a claim for $3,000 worth of damage to your vehicle, you’ll cover the first $500 of the repair costs and the insurer will foot the bill for the remaining $2,500.

 However, the amount of deductible payable varies depending on a number of factors.
-Not only does the deductible differ according to the policy you select, but you maybe be able to adjust the amount higher or lower to vary your premium amount.
+Not only does the deductible differ according to the policy you select, but you may be able to adjust the amount higher or lower to vary your premium amount.

 Why do insurers include a deductible on their policies?

 The purpose of car insurance deductibles is to reduce the number of small claims insurers are required to pay out.
 If deductibles didn’t exist, we’d all be able to file claims for every minor little bump, scratch and dent that our cars suffer.

 While this may seem like a wonderful idea on the surface, in reality, it would cause the cost of car insurance policies to skyrocket, and the premiums could leave a much bigger dent in your bank balance.